H-HOPE/H-HOPE-current-meter/README.md

 <div align="center">
 <img src="./res/img (9).jpg" alt="drawing" width="500"/>

 Figure.
-Magnet assemply on the screw.</div>
+Magnet assembly on the screw.</div>

 We need to solder hall sensor to the cable.
 Hall sensor has three pins GND, VCC and Signal